Gummy Quality Control That Holds Up

 Uniformity and stability: it’s the microenvironments that cause trouble

-Gummies present a unique uniformity challenge because you’re working with viscous slurries, temperature-sensitive gels, and deposit dynamics that can vary lane-to-lane.
-Even when the batch is “in spec,” localized zones inside the matrix can behave differently during storage.
+Gummies present a unique uniformity challenge.
+You're working with viscous slurries, temperature-sensitive gels, and deposit dynamics that can vary lane to lane.
+Even when the batch is "in spec," localized zones inside the matrix can behave differently during storage.

 That can come from: